|PDF Download 2020||Student Reviews|

 If you wish to discuss the French Summer A level Revision course please call us on 01209 211800 or email us to check course availability.

-1) no permission to go out is given
+1/ no permission to go out beyond 8.00 pm

-2) students are free to go out up to 11.00 pm in the week & at the weekend
+2/ students are free to go out up to 11.00 pm in the week &/or at the weekend

-3) students can go out in Nice without restriction
+3/ students can go out in Nice without restriction in the week &/or at the weekend *

-NB: Parents cannot set alternative curfews as the college is unable to police them.
+Parents cannot set alternative curfews as the college staff/hosts are unable to police them.

 French language students, over 18 years of age are not subject to parental permission rules.